TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 ```
 The polymorphism of this function is shown in the type *`drop :: Integer -> [a] -> [a]`* where we have used the variable `a` (usually called a type variable) instead of explicitly mentioning a type.

 The goal of polymorphic functions is to let us *abstract* over a collection of types.
-That take a collection of types, based on some common property (either shape, or behavior, maybe both) and treat that as a collection of elements.
+That take a collection of types, based on some common property (either shape, or behaviour, maybe both) and treat that as a collection of elements.
 This lets us build functions that work on "all lists" or "all maybe types" and so on.

 The example @code_of_drop brings together all types of lists and only looks at the _shape_ of the element, that of a list, and does not look at the bhevaiour at all.
 This is shown by using the type variable `a` in the definition, indicating that we don't care about the properties of the list items.